oVirt/ovirt-site/source/release/3.3.1/index.html.md

  - RHS-C: List gluster hook fails when some of the hooks directories (post/pre) are missing in the RHS nodes
  - Resarting supervdsmd service after performing libvirt reconfigure

+### ovirt-node-plugin-vdsm

+* Console error message when using wrong IP address of RHEV-M to collect certificate
+ - Replace the string 'TBD' when showing the certificate
+ - Console error message when using wrong IP address of ovirt Engine to collect certificate

 <Category:Documentation> <Category:Releases>